psarando/shire-reckoning/README.md

 ([see it in action on the Middle-earth simulation page](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html)).

-So for these reasons, in addition to those [given at the beginning of these Rivendell Reckoning notes](#why-march-22nd), I have settled on March 22 as the default date for the first Yestarë of this project's Calendar of Imladris.
+So for these reasons, in addition to those [given at the beginning of these Rivendell Reckoning notes](#why-march-22nd), I have settled on March 22 as the more "seasonally appropriate" date for the first Yestarë of this project's Calendar of Imladris.

 ###### First Day of the Kings' Reckoning